Transparency Act

 Own business

-SG is established and developed close to Nordic culture and a commitment to protecting human and labour rights in all its activities.
-We respect individuals and emphasise transparency, fairness and social responsibility.
+SG is established and developed close to Nordic culture and a commitment to protecting human and labour rights in all its operations.
+We respect individuals and emphasise openness, fairness and social responsibility.
 These values have created a strong ethical foundation for SG, which characterises our working environment and business practices.

 In accordance with Norwegian labour legislation and international labour standards, we ensure fair wages, acceptable working hours and a safe and healthy working environment for our employees.
 We have zero tolerance for all forms of discrimination, harassment or violence in the workplace.